krzyhooarrow/MetaheuristicsAlgorithms/README.md

 # Metaheuristics_Algorithms

-### Repository contains implemented some of well-known (mainly)metaheuristic algorithms:
+### Repository contains my implementation of some well-known metaheuristics: